holochain/holochain/docs/specs/src/hwp_2_overview.md

 All subsequent Records in the Source Chain are simply the Actions taken by that Agent.
 Note that Source Chains may end with a Closing Record which points to an opening record in a new Game.
-See the section on Game evolution for more information.

 #### The Ledger as Validated Shared State: Graphing DHT